Craig Masback: Athletic career

 In high school, Masback was the New York State Indoor Champion at 600 yards (1973) and won the Eastern States and Golden West Invitational track and field meets at 880 yards (1973).
 At Princeton, he was the anchor leg on a Two-Mile Relay that won the NCAA Indoor Championships (1975) and finished second in the NCAA Distance Medley Relay indoors (1976).
 He finished sixth in the NCAA Indoor Championships in the mile run (1977).
 He was a two-time IC4A Champion and an eight-time Heptagonal (and Ivy League) Champion at various distances (including relays).

-He launched a professional running career while at Oxford, improving his personal best mile time from 4:01.8 (1977) to 3:52.02, which when he ran it on July 17, 1979 in Oslo’s Bislet Stadium established him as the sixth fastest miler in history.
+He launched a professional running career while at Oxford, improving his personal best mile time from 4:01.8 (1977) to 3:52.02, which when he ran it on July 17, 1979, in Oslo's Bislet Stadium established him as the sixth fastest miler in history.
 It was one of his 30 sub-four-minute miles.
 His first sub-four-minute mile was run at the Iffley Road track in Oxford, England, where he was the second man to break four minutes.

 Twenty-four years earlier, on the same track, Roger Bannister's legendary run shattered the four-minute barrier for the first time in history.
 Masback became U.S. Indoor champion in the mile run in 1980.[3]
 He finished third twice in the 1500 meters at the English Championships, the AAA Championships, in 1978 and 1981.
-His best 1500 meter time was 3:35.28, recorded in Lausanne, Swtizerland in 1982.
+His best 1500 meter time was 3:35.28, recorded in Lausanne, Switzerland in 1982.
 That same year Masback established an American record of 5:00.11 in the 2000 meters in Bordeaux, France.

 Masback represented the United States 10 times in international competition in indoor and outdoor track and field.
 He won a bronze medal at the 1985 Pacific Conference Games.
 He also competed at the 1985 IAAF World Cup as a member of a U.S. team that captured the team title.

-Masback was a co-founder (with John Smith and Henry Hines) of the Association of Track & Field Athletes (1980), an athlete’s union for professional track athletes dedicated toward bringing about “open” era of track and field competition (“Track Athletes Spur Union Activity in Bid for Rights,” NYTimes, July 1, 1980, B14).
+Masback was a co-founder (with John Smith and Henry Hines) of the Association of Track & Field Athletes (1980), an athlete's union for professional track athletes dedicated toward bringing about “open” era of track and field competition (“Track Athletes Spur Union Activity in Bid for Rights,” NYTimes, July 1, 1980, B14).
 Masback was also involved in later efforts to unionize track and field athletes, including in 1985.